 The Prison Reform and Education Project (PREP)* is a student organization devoted to issues involving incarcerated people.
 PREP has a number of different projects (see below), so there are lots of ways to get involved.
-This year we are expanding our offerings to include a new Admissions Project dedicated to supporting formerly incarcerated people achieve a legal education and bar passage.

 The Access Project aims to increase access to legal education and careers for those who have been directly impacted by the criminal legal system.
 Our goal is to help open the door to creating positive change in a system that tends to stigmatize and marginalize poor people and people of color.
 In collaboration with formerly incarcerated people and other stakeholders, we research barriers to law school admission, job-search success, and bar passage, while continuing to advocate for fairer admissions practices at law schools and better bar examination processes.